Norman Lear, producer of TV's 'All in the Family' and influential liberal advocate, has died at 101 – KION546

 Lear’s work transformed television at a time when old-fashioned programs as “Here’s Lucy,” “Ironside” and “Gunsmoke” still dominated.
 CBS, Lear’s primary network, would soon enact its “rural purge” and cancel such standbys as “The Beverly Hillbillies” and “Green Acres.”
 The groundbreaking sitcom “The Mary Tyler Moore Show,” about a single career woman in Minneapolis, debuted on CBS in Sept.
 1970, just months before “All in the Family” started.

-But ABC passed on “All in the Family” twice and CBS was initially reluctant to take on the daring series, Lear would say.
-When the network finally aired “All in the Family,” it began with a disclaimer: “The program you are about to see is ‘All in the Family.’
+But ABC passed on “All in the Family” twice and CBS ran a disclaimer when it finally aired the show: “The program you are about to see is ‘All in the Family.’
 It seeks to throw a humorous spotlight on our frailties, prejudices, and concerns.
 By making them a source of laughter we hope to show, in a mature fashion, just how absurd they are.”

 By the end of 1971, “All In the Family” was No. 1 in the ratings and Archie Bunker was a pop culture fixture, with President Richard Nixon among his fans.
 Some of his putdowns became catchphrases.
-He called his son-in-law “Meathead” and his wife “Dingbat,” and would also snap at anyone who dared occupy his faded orange-yellow wing chair.
-It was the centerpiece of the Bunkers rowhouse in the New York City borough of Queens and eventually an artifact in the Smithsonian’s National Museum of American History.
+He called his son-in-law “Meathead” and his wife “Dingbat,” and would snap at anyone who dared occupy his faded orange-yellow wing chair.
+It was the centerpiece of the Bunkers’ rowhouse in Queens, and eventually went on display in the Smithsonian’s National Museum of American History.

 Even the show’s opening segment was innovative: Instead of an off-screen theme song, Archie and Edith are seated at the piano in their living room, belting out a nostalgic number, “Those Were the Days,” with Edith screeching off-key and Archie crooning such lines “Didn’t need no welfare state” and “Girls were girls and men were men.”